5 Popular Vegan-Friendly Holiday Destinations

 Veganism is taking the world by storm, and given the links not just to improved health but also the environmental damage associated with eating meat, that can’t be a bad thing.

-But while you have your favourite vegan cafés and restaurants closer to home, finding tasty, plant-based treats on holiday can be tricky, particularly when you have limited local language skills.
+But while you have Vegan meal delivery services or your favourite vegan cafés and restaurants closer to home, finding tasty, plant-based treats on holiday can be tricky, particularly when you have limited local language skills.

-Thankfully, there are a number of vegan-friendly destinations around the world where you’ll be particularly well fed.
+Thankfully, there are a number of vegan-friendly destinations around the world where you’ll be particularly well fed and be able to choose from a range of vegan drinks.
+These are few vegan advice destinations that you will definitely find interesting.

 In a city that’s famed for its Bratwurst and steins of beer, you might not imagine Berlin prioritises the needs of the plant-based eater.
 However, with Germans becoming increasingly aware of the impact of what they eat and their meat consumption reducing dramatically, veganism is very much thriving.
 One of the most popular vegan restaurants in the city is Culinary Misfits, which specialises in serving the ugly but still delicious vegetables that do not make it to the supermarket shelves.
 That’s just one of the nearly 600 vegan and vegetarian restaurants, cafés, snack bars and shops which have seen Berlin named the second most vegan-friendly city in the world, second only to London.